 JEAN LUCAS, PRESIDENT & CHIEF EXECUTIVE OFFICER

-A part of Eco Waste for more than 17 years, Jean has been instrumental in transforming the business from its original clean-tech startup to its current position as a global leader in environmental technology.
+Part of Eco Waste for more than 18 years, Jean was critical in transforming the business from clean-tech startup to its current position as a global leader in environmental technology.

 In the industry, Jean has a reputation as a thought leader with extensive knowledge and a commitment to client results, demonstrated by her high standards in product quality, processes and business practices.